DifferentiableUniverseInitiative/jax_cosmo/design.md

 ```
 from the root directory.

-- Automatically running black at each commit: You actually have nothing
+- Automatically running black and import reordering at each commit: You actually have nothing
 else to do.
 If pre-commit is installed it will happen automatically for
 you.

 See this blogpost for more info: https://www.mattlayman.com/blog/2018/python-code-black/

 #### Documentation style